abhirath-a/nvim/README.md

 - 📦 Preconfigured packages and language servers

 ## Plugins used
-- 💤 `lazy.nvim` - for fast, lazy loaded package installations.
+- 💤 `lze` - for fast and efficient lazy loading.
 - ✨ `fidget.nvim` - for a simple and minimal `vim.notify` replacement
 - 📝 `blink.cmp` - for quick and natural feeling autocompletion in the editor.
-- 🔎 `fzf-lua` - for rapid searching and selection.
+- 🔎 `mini.pick` - for rapid searching and selection.
 - 🛢️ `oil.nvim` - for idiomatic file editing.
 - ✅ `nvim-lint` - for reliable and dependable linting.
 - 🪥 `conform.nvim` - for asynchronous formatting that also formats on save.